Molly-Mbugi/tvmaze-app/README.md

 ## Description
-    Search and Explore: Users can search for TV shows by title, genre, or keywords, and explore detailed information about each show by searching their names.
+    Search and Explore: Users can search for TV shows by title, genre, or keywords, and explore detailed information about each show by searching their names. users are able to add components to the home page information using a form from the add episode page.

 ## How it works
  *  The user should be able to switch from light to darkmode.